Coupled Variational Reinforcement Learning for Language Model General Reasoning: Methodology

 \subsection{Prompt Template and Tokenization}

 We follow the template format suggested in previous work \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, with simple extensions to suit our hybrid sampling strategy.
 The prompt templates for prior and posterior generation are shown in Figure~\ref{fig:prompt_templates}.
 For tokenization, we separately encode special tokens including \texttt{<think>}, \texttt{</think>}, \texttt{<answer>} and \texttt{</answer>} to ensure consistent token ID sequences.
 However, during model generation, these special tokens may still be merged with adjacent tokens.
-Therefore, we use strings as stop signals for model generation, and after generation completes, we decode the outputs and re-encode them with separately encoded special tokens.
+Therefore, we use strings as stop sequences during model generation.
+After generation is completed, we decode the outputs and re-encode them with separately encoded special tokens.